Contributed By Hiswara Bunjamin & Tandjung

 In August 2018, OJK revoked the registration status of five peer-to-peer lending companies that did not comply with the peer-to-peer lending regulation.
 There has been no official publication on the specific breach committed by these companies and only general statements were issued by OJK, stating that the companies did not satisfy the requirements prescribed under OJK regulations on peer-to-peer lending.

-In addition to the above, according to news sources 231 unlicensed peer-to-peer lending platforms were blocked by OJK in January 2019.
-A total of 635 peer-to-peer lending platforms were blocked by OJK in the period from January 2018 to January 2019.
-OJK uses software such as Google-Play Store and social media platforms such as Instagram to screen for unlicensed FinTech activities.
-These blocked platforms will be included in OJK’s blacklist, which may cause them to be unable to apply for a peer-to-peer lending registration certificate or licence.
+In addition to the above, based on an OJK media release dated 3 July 2019, 404 unlicensed peer-to-peer lending platforms were blocked by OJK in 2018 and 683 more were blocked during the first half of 2019, making a total of 1,087 blocked unlicensed peer-to-peer lending platforms.
+OJK uses software such as Google Play Store and social media platforms such as Instagram to screen for unlicensed fintech activities.
+These blocked platforms have been included on OJK’s blacklist, making it difficult for them to apply for a peer-to-peer lending registration certificate or licence in the future.

 Online lenders under Indonesian law are accommodated through peer-to-peer lending platforms.
 In this case, loans may be disbursed to individuals and business entities.
 Different requirements only apply in relation to the specific documents they need to submit for the purpose of e-KYC.

-In Indonesia, the term 'online lender' is typically associated with peer-to-peer lending platforms.
+In Indonesia, the term "online lender" is typically associated with peer-to-peer lending platforms.
 Online lenders under Indonesian law are accommodated through peer-to-peer lending platforms and, as stated above, these platforms are prohibited from providing on-balance sheet loans.
-Therefore the funds for loans in this case may only be sourced from third-party lenders.
-Increasingly, traditional legacy financial services institutions like banks and multi-finance companies are providing loans online, where the sources of funds are on-balance sheet.
+Therefore, the funds for these loans may only be sourced from third-party lenders.
+Increasingly, legacy financial services institutions like banks and multi-finance companies are providing loans online, where the source of funds is typically on-balance sheet.

 Syndication of loans through peer-to-peer lending platforms is common in Indonesia.
 Peer-to-peer lending platform-providers would typically act as the facility agent to administer the loans on behalf of the various lenders.
 Legal principles and regulations that are typically applicable to syndication loans would also apply in this context.